What is epilepsy?

 If you have epilepsy, it means you have a tendency to have epileptic seizures.

 Electrical activity is happening in our brain all the time, as networks of tiny brain cells send messages to each other.
 These messages control all our thoughts, movements, senses, and body functions.
 A seizure happens when there is a sudden, intense burst of electrical activity in the brain.
 This causes the messages between cells to get mixed up.
 The result is an epileptic seizure.

 What happens during a seizure?

 Seizures come in many different types.
-In some, such as tonic-clonic seizures (convulsions), people lose consciousness and fall to the floor.
+In some, such as tonic-clonic seizures (convulsions), you lose consciousness and fall to the floor.
+This is because there is electrical activity in both halves of your brain.
 Others, such as focal (partial) seizures can be difficult to recognise.
 This is because they are more likely to cause you to have things like confusion or memory problems.
 And some might cause you to have a strange taste or smell something that isn’t there.